-The Land Use Appellate Board shall have the power to make, adopt and promulgate such written rules of procedure, bylaws and forms as may be provided for in Section 267 of the Town Law, for the proper execution of its duties.
+The Zoning Board of Appeals shall have the power to make, adopt and promulgate such written rules of procedure, bylaws and forms as may be provided for in Section 267 of the Town Law, for the proper execution of its duties.
 Such rules, bylaws and forms shall not conflict with, or have the effect of waiving, any provisions of this Local Law or any other ordinance or law of the Town of Corinth.